 She was an music lover, though she never had a love for the Blues that was so dear to my father’s heart; she had more modern, popular tastes.
 Nevertheless, she worked at the record shop for several years before they married.
 Her good looks and musicality were as appealing to the customers as my father’s charismatic presence.

-My father was a fast, entertaining talker, a sharp-dressing man with a grade school education who was a voracious reader who kept stacks of news articles and volumes of the classics, tales of the Iliad and Odyssey and Black history that he bequeathed to me.
+My father was a fast, entertaining talker – a real raconteur; a sharp-dressing man with a grade school education.
+He was a voracious reader who kept stacks of news articles and volumes of the classics, tales of the Iliad and Odyssey and Black history that he allowed me to read.

-He was a lover of animals, keeping wounded birds, dogs and cats and any hurt thing that hobbled along on Hastings, and later on 12th, nursing them back to health – with his chicken and rice cooked on a hot plate in the back of the shop.
+He was a lover of animals, keeping wounded birds, dogs, cats and any hurt thing that hobbled along on Hastings, and later on 12th, nursing them back to health – cooking his chicken and rice concoctions on a hot plate in the back of the shop.

 As his production of Rev. C.L.
-Franklin’s records grew, Joe’s Record Shop was associated with a Gospel radio show, hosted by the highly respected radio personality, Senator Bristol Bryant.
+Franklin’s records grew, Joe’s Record Shop was associated with a Gospel radio show, sponsored by the highly respected radio personality, Senator Bristol Bryant.

-With African-Americans moving from the South to the North, hungering for connections across the Mason Dixon Line, Rev. C.L.
-Franklin and Joe’s Record Shop became mythical in thousands of Black households in the U.S., as they tuned in for the ritual Sunday night sermons and Gospel.
+With African-Americans moving from the South to the North, hungering for connections back across the Mason Dixon Line, Rev. C.L.
+Franklin and Joe’s Record Shop became mythical in thousands of Black households in the U.S., as they tuned in for the ritual Sunday night sermon and Gospel music.